RitikaShyam2025/data-analyst-portfolio/SQL/Hospital Management System/Readme.md

 These procedures create realistic, randomized data for analytics.

 📊 Analytical SQL Queries (50+)
-Your project includes 50 categorized SQL queries, such as:
+This project includes 50 categorized SQL queries, such as:

 🔹 Basic Retrieval
 List all patients, doctors, medicines